Effects of crystal field and momentum-based frustrated exchange interactions on multiorbital square skyrmion lattice

-For crystal-field splitting in the range $-25 \lesssim \Delta \lesssim -6$ at $\alpha=0.6124$, a new magnetic-moment configuration with a finite topological skyrmion number $\abs{N_{\text{sk}}} = 1$, denoted S-SkL$'$, replaces the S-SkL state.
+For crystal-field splitting in the range $-25 \lesssim \Delta \lesssim -6$ at $\alpha=0.6124$, an emergent magnetic-moment configuration with a finite topological skyrmion number $\abs{N_{\text{sk}}} = 1$, denoted S-SkL$'$, replaces the S-SkL state.
 The S-SkL$'$ exhibits stronger easy-axis anisotropy [Fig.~\ref{fig_RealspaceSfChirality_alpha_minus}(a)] and a smaller scalar chirality [Fig.~\ref{fig_RealspaceSfChirality_alpha_minus}(c)] compared with the S-SkL.
 In contrast to the S-SkL, the fourfold rotational symmetry in this structure is slightly broken, as reflected by the nearly but not exactly equal peak intensities, $J^{xy}_{\bm{Q}_1} \simeq J^{xy}_{\bm{Q}_2}$, $J^{z}_{\bm{Q}_1} \simeq J^{z}_{\bm{Q}_2}$, $J^{xy}_{\bm{Q}'_1} \simeq J^{xy}_{\bm{Q}'_2}$, and $J^{z}_{\bm{Q}'_1} \simeq J^{z}_{\bm{Q}'_2}$, as shown in Table~\ref{table:ssf_alpha}.
 The breaking of fourfold rotational symmetry in the S-SkL$'$ is presumably attributed to the strong easy-axis anisotropy.
 Because of this extreme anisotropy, even a slight imbalance in the magnetic-moment configuration can destabilize the fourfold rotational symmetry of the S-SkL state.
-These results indicate that excessively strong easy-axis anisotropy suppresses the fourfold-symmetric S-SkL formation.
+These results indicate that excessively strong easy-axis anisotropy suppresses the formation of the fourfold-symmetric S-SkL.

 The stability region of the S-SkL is further extended in the case of $\alpha = 0.65$, as shown in Fig.~\ref{fig_phasedia_alpha}(e).
 Starting from large positive $\Delta$ ($\Delta = 8.5$) and moving toward negative $\Delta$, the S-SkL region reaches its minimum width around $\Delta = -1.5$ to $-2$.
 As $\Delta$ further decreases, the S-SkL region gradually expands, which survives at least up to $\Delta=-25$.
 The scalar chirality $\abs{\langle \chi \rangle}$ decreases rapidly from $\Delta = 8.5$ to approximately $\Delta \simeq -9$.
 The easy-axis anisotropy of the S-SkL correspondingly increases up to $\Delta \simeq -9$ at $h=1$ [Fig.~\ref{fig_delta_SF}(b)], similarly to the case of $\alpha = 0.6124$.
 Unlike the case for $\alpha = 0.6124$, however, $\abs{\langle \chi \rangle}$ remains nearly constant within $0.9 \lesssim \abs{\langle \chi \rangle} \lesssim 1.3$ upon further decreasing $\Delta$, rather than diminishing continuously.
 At the same time, the easy-axis anisotropy of the S-SkL remains the dominant anisotropy in the system but becomes weaker than that for $\alpha = 0.6124$, as compared in Figs.~\ref{fig_delta_SF}(a) and \ref{fig_delta_SF}(b) at $h=1$.
 The S-SkL state with weak but still dominant easy-axis anisotropy persists down to our lowest calculated value of $\Delta = -25$.